Allavezz/adventure_parts/README.md

 # Backend Project - Adventure Parts

-This is my frontend project for the Full Stack Web development course that I'm taking at [FLAG](https://https://flag.pt/curso/full-stack-web-developer).
+This is my backend project for the Full Stack Web development course that I'm taking at [FLAG](https://https://flag.pt/curso/full-stack-web-developer).

 ## Table of contents